I’ve always thought that plants make a home. They bring personality, life and a calm quality to a room and let’s face it, they look great!

-And finally, if I haven’t convinced you to go and buy a plant today, you can always introduce the outside into your decor.
+And finally, if I haven’t convinced you to go out and buy a few low maintenance house plants today, you can always introduce the outside into your decor.

 We are lucky enough to have bifold doors in our kitchen and on a sunny day, there’s nothing better than opening the doors and letting the garden become an extension of the kitchen.

 This room used to be painted white until recently when I decided to go green and paint it Cool Pine by Valspar and add shelving with plants on it.

 It now feels very homely and calming and has become more of a “garden” room than a kitchen.